 We are open to local stories, and we have had lots of success with local stories when they have appeared in local media.
-However, given the contraction of the news business, local stories tend to be harder to place for freelance applicants.
-That’s something for every writer to consider as you develop a proposal — is there an audience and an outlet for this idea — and something that Type Investigations editors will consider when evaluating applications.
+However, given the contraction of the news business, local stories tend to be harder to place for freelance applicants; having a national angle on a local story may increase its appeal.
+That’s something for every writer to consider as you develop a proposal — is there an audience and an outlet for this idea? — and something that Type Investigations editors will consider when evaluating applications.

 Do the samples submitted for the application have to be writing samples?
 Are radio/broadcast pieces acceptable?